OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 This feature allows you to model as many pages as you want in your applications.
 Unlike Forms, Pages are not necessarily associated to an entity.

-The elements that compose a Page, from Inputs to Buttons, are named Components.
+Pages are composed by a set of _Elements_.
+Each element references a Component.
 [Click here](omnia3_modeler_components.html) to learn more about them.

 ## 2. Pages Structure